bstaple1/MTGA_Draft_17Lands/README.md

 - **Enable Highest Rated:** Enables the highest rated card logic for the `Auto` filter.
 See the auto highest rating note in the [Card Logic](#card-logic) section.

 - **Enable Bayesian Average:** Enables the Bayesian average logic for all win rate fields.
 See the Bayesian average note in the [Card Logic](#card-logic) section.
     - **As of September 2023, this feature has become obsolete.
-17Lands no longer provides win rate data for cards with fewer than 500 samples.**
+The 17Lands endpoint no longer provides win rate data for cards with fewer than 500 samples.**

 - **Enable Draft Log:** Records the draft in a log file within the `./Logs` folder.